UV Safety Month

 Are all your employees trained and educated?

-All employes that use or can possible be exposed to hazardous materials should be required to undergo the proper training associated with each material.
+All employees that use or can possible be exposed to hazardous materials should be required to undergo the proper training associated with each material.
 This should include a full comprehensive understanding of your hazard communication program.
-From time to time things will change around the work place.
+From time to time things will change around the workplace.
 This could possible mean that your training methods need to be adjusted to accommodate the changes.

 Other examples that would call for additional training would include the introduction of a new chemical, or a new hire/transfer of employee to a new area.

 Hazardous chemical safety training should include at least the following information: